 How to get a debt relief order

-If you've decided you want to apply for a debt relief order (DRO) you must apply to the official receiver through the Insolvency Service.You can't apply directly yourself.
-You'll need to find a DRO adviser to make your application for you.
+If you've decided you want to apply for a debt relief order (DRO) you'll need to find a DRO adviser to make your application to the Insolvency Service who deal with all DROs.

 Step 1: find a DRO adviser

-You can find a DRO adviser at most local Citizens Advice Bureaux.
+You can find a DRO adviser at most local Citizens Advice.
+Contact your nearest Citizens Advice.

-You can also find a DRO adviser by contacting any of the approved organisations, known as competent authorities, listed on the Insolvency Service website at www.bis.gov.uk.
+You can also find a DRO adviser through other approved organisations, known as 'competent authorities'.
+Check which organisations are approved on GOV.UK.

 Step 2: work with the DRO adviser to make your application